KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

         this->dispatcher_.sink<reset_event>().connect<&game_scene::on_reset_event>(*this);
 ```

-And we remove this event in the class destructor.
+Remove this event in the class destructor.

 ```
 ~tic_tac_toe_logic() noexcept final